dancer1325/opensearch-documentation/_security/configuration/yaml.md

 ## allowlist.yml

-You can use `allowlist.yml` to add any endpoints and HTTP requests to a list of allowed endpoints and requests.
-If enabled, all users except the super admin are allowed access to only the specified endpoints and HTTP requests, and all other HTTP requests associated with the endpoint are denied.
-For example, if GET `_cluster/settings` is added to the allow list, users cannot submit PUT requests to `_cluster/settings` to update cluster settings.
+You can use `allowlist.yml` to add any endpoints and HTTP requests to a list of allowed endpoints and requests
+* If enabled, all users except the super admin are allowed access to only the specified endpoints and HTTP requests, and all other HTTP requests associated with the endpoint are denied
+* For example, if GET `_cluster/settings` is added to the allow list, users cannot submit PUT requests to `_cluster/settings` to update cluster settings.

 You can find the `allowlist.yml` file in `<OPENSEARCH_HOME>/config/opensearch-security/allowlist.yml`.